widberg/fmtk/README.md

 ## Discord

-Join the [Unofficial FUEL Discord](https://discord.gg/8uJVY9mWZT) for general FUEL discussion and FMTK support.
+Join the [Unofficial FUEL Discord](https://discord.gg/8uJVY9mWZT) for general FUEL discussion and FMTK support. join the [TotemTech Underground Discord](https://discord.gg/CQgMNbYeUR) for general Asobo Studio modding beyond and including FUEL.
 If you plan on joining to ask a specific question, please read the [FMTK FAQ](https://github.com/widberg/fmtk/wiki/FAQ) first to see if it has already been answered.

 ## Documentation